While we all know that blaming and judging isn’t healthy for relationships, we all do it.

 What we usually don’t see is the damage this does when it becomes constant and either person develops a “judging-blaming” mindset.

-When judgement of others or ourselves is the “go-to” or flinch reaction to uncomfortable situations or when differences show up…
+When judgment of others or ourselves is the “go-to” or flinch reaction to uncomfortable situations, when differences show up or because we “can” and somehow it makes us feel better…

-There’s no room for solutions or new thought to emerge.
+There’s no room for solutions or new thought to emerge when we do.

 There’s only room for the blame, judgment and negativity.